Trump threatens 25% tariffs on EU, claims bloc was formed to ‘screw’ US

 United States President Donald Trump has said he will impose a 25 percent tariff on imports from the European Union, claiming that the bloc was created to “screw” his country.

-Speaking at the first meeting of his Cabinet on Wednesday, Trump said a decision on tariffs had been made and would be announced “very soon.”
+Speaking at the first meeting of his cabinet on Wednesday, Trump said a decision on tariffs had been made and would be announced “very soon”.

 Recommended Storieslist of 4 items